 I began writing A Measure of Light in the summer of 2015 while I was ill in hospital for a month with severe sepsis.
 Though quite weak and barely mobile, I determinedly sat up in bed for up to an hour a day typing away on my laptop, with a cannula on the back of my hand banging against the keyboard.
 Although I didn’t fully understand exactly what was wrong with me, I still felt a pressing need to try and record the sequence of events as they unfolded, in a valiant attempt to make sense how a routine surgical procedure resulted in my near death.
 At the time I knew nothing about sepsis, so writing the book afforded an opportunity for me to educate myself about how this extraordinary situation came about.
 Being a writer, compiling a written account seemed like a natural option, as well as offering a therapeutic outlet in which to do so.

 The kernel of A Measure of Light emerged from a detailed diary kept by my partner during my time in intensive care.
-This diary was written on the advice of one of the consultants as a way of helping me to understand what actually went on during my two weeks in intensive care, the majority of which I spent in an induced coma and resultant state of delirium.
-His intensely moving and poignant account was supplemented by my own alternate memories, medical notes and additional research, and formed the basis of the book which took shape and was written over the following year.
+This diary was written on the advice of one of the medical consultants as a way of helping me to understand what actually went on during my two weeks in intensive care, the majority of which I spent in an induced coma and resultant state of delirium.
+My partner’s intensely moving and poignant account was supplemented by my own alternate memories, medical notes and additional research, and formed the basis of the book which took shape and was written over the following year.

-As the book reached completion and was read by others, I came to realize the benefits it could have for the wider pubic.
+As the book reached completion and was ready others, I came to realize the benefits it could have for the wider pubic.
 Most of these readers, like me, had never heard of sepsis, so there was an intrinsic value in utilizing the book to raise awareness about the dangers of this widespread and potentially fatal illness.
 Many healthcare professionals also told me they appreciated the insights offered from a patient perspective, which enabled them to consider ways they could approach caring for an individual with a life-threatening condition.